What’s a brief history of Leake & Andersson?

-What is the work environment at Leake & Andersson, L.L.P.?
+What is the work environment at Leake & Andersson?

-One of the primary and longstanding goals of Leake & Andersson, L.L.P. has been to create and maintain a workplace where people enjoy working.
-Because so much of our time is spent at work, we try hard to foster and promote good relations among everyone who works at the Firm.
-We expect our attorneys to be collegial, considerate, professional and understanding; these are critical for our Firm’s continued growth and prosperity.
-While we expect our attorneys to be dedicated and hard-working, the Firm also recognizes the importance of “life away from the law.”
+One of the primary and longstanding goals of Leake & Andersson has been to create and maintain a workplace where people enjoy working.
+Because so much of our time is spent at work, we try hard to foster and promote good relations among everyone who works at the firm.
+We expect our attorneys to be collegial, considerate, professional and understanding; these are critical for our firm’s continued growth and prosperity.
+While we expect our attorneys to be dedicated and hard-working, the firm also recognizes the importance of “life away from the law.”

 Who are Messrs.
 Leake and Andersson?

-Robert E. Leake, Jr. started practicing law in 1948 and co-founded Hammett, Leake & Hammett in 1962, where he worked until 1987, when Leake & Andersson formed.
-Bob Leake remained an active partner until 1997, when he became “Of Counsel,” and then retired in late 2007, after nearly 60 years of practicing law.
-Paul Andersson started practicing law in 1971, when he joined Hammett, Leake & Hammett.
-In 1987, Bob Leake and Paul Andersson formed Leake & Andersson with four other Partners, including George Fagan.
+Robert E. Leake, Jr. (Bob) started practicing law in 1948 and co-founded Hammett, Leake & Hammett in 1962 where he worked until 1987 when he and Paul Andersson formed Leake & Andersson.
+Paul Andersson started practicing law in 1971 when he joined Hammett, Leake & Hammett.
+In 1987, Bob Leake and Paul Andersson formed the firm of Leake & Andersson.